nayeemaquib/nayeemaquib.github.io/_texts/2018-03-12-how-to-use-multiple-github-accounts-from-the-same-machine.md

 `$ ssh-add -l`

 Test to make sure Github recognizes the keys:
-{% highlight shell %}
-$ ssh -T personal
+`$ ssh -T personal`
-Hi githubPersonal!
-You've successfully authenticated, but GitHub does not provide shell access.
+`Hi githubPersonal!
+You've successfully authenticated, but GitHub does not provide shell access.`
-$ ssh -T work
+`$ ssh -T work`
-Hi githubWork!
-You've successfully authenticated, but GitHub does not provide shell access.
+`Hi githubWork!
+You've successfully authenticated, but GitHub does not provide shell access.`
-{% endhighlight %}

 <strong>Step 5: Test it out!<strong>

 On Github, create a new repo in your personal account, `githubPersonal`, called `test-personal`.